Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Locations.md

 ### List of locations

-The user interface displays a list of all locations for the selected warehouse.
+The interface displays a list of all locations for the selected warehouse.
 Use the warehouse selector on the left to change the warehouse.
 If no records exist yet, the list is empty.

 ![Locations List](../Assets/LocationsList.png "Locations List")

-Each record displays a tag representing **associated data** — [Stock](#stock).

-Clicking this tag opens the interface for managing stock assigned to the selected location.
+Each record displays a **Stock** tag that opens the interface for managing the stock associated with the selected location.

+See [Stock view by location](../Views/StockViewByLocation.md) for more details.

 ---